afteich/AD_ZCC/README.md

 # AD_ZCC
-data files for Tomljanovic et al.
+This folder contains scripts for analyzing data in Tomljanovic et al.
-This includes the Matlab files that dictate how we generated our MR list as well as the R scripts for ontology analysis
+This includes the Matlab files that dictate how we generated our MR list as well as the R script for ontology analysis.

 AFT